SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 .. py:data:: sim_length

-  A list of floats: dimensions of the simulations in units of :math:`L_r`.
+  A list of floats: size of the simulation box in units of :math:`L_r`.
   The number of elements of this list must be the same as the dimension of the simulation.

 .. py:data:: cell_length

-  A list of floats: dimensions of one cell in units of :math:`L_r`.
+  A list of floats: size of one cell in units of :math:`L_r`.
   The number of elements of this list must be the same as the dimension of the simulation.